-4.1.4 Safety Culture, Integration, and the Safe System Approach

-The direction of pedestrian safety in the U.S. is headed toward strategies that embody an overall safety culture, integrate pedestrian strategies into other traffic safety and public health efforts, and embrace the Safe System approach (Federal Highway Administration, 2022c; Goughnour et al., 2021).
+3.2.4 Safety Culture, Integration, and the Safe System Approach and embrace the Safe System Approach (Federal Highway Administration, 2022c; Goughnour et al., 2021).
 Pedestrian safety is a wide-reaching traffic safety issue affecting communities, so broadening the context of pedestrian safety to connect with larger values that people care about such as health and livability issues may motivate prioritization and promote implementation (Bergman et al., 2002; Frattaroli et al., 2006).
 For example, Frattaroli et al., (2006) found that among participants in their study, there was a general sense that pedestrian safety was a low priority.
 It was suggested that to increase prioritization of pedestrian safety and build support for implementation, reframing the pedestrian injury issue "as part of broader improvements to enhance livability, and connecting these improvements to the crime, violence, and drug selling issues which dominate many local agendas" could be advantageous (Frattaroli et al., 2006, p.
 384).
 Similarly, Bergman and colleagues (2002), suggested that recognizing pedestrian safety as "health and livability issues instead of one that is just related to traffic" may increase support for pedestrian safety.